DoctorKhan/The-Social-Game-Book/src/10_part/015_find_your_flotilla.md

-# Chapter 2: Your First Mission: Assemble Your Flotilla
+# Your Mission: Assemble Your Flotilla

 The systems we are about to investigate are designed to isolate, confuse, and overwhelm the individual mind.
 To proceed safely, you must not proceed alone.